Fatma Şahin (footballer): Club career

+For the 2024-25 Super League season, she moved to Fatih Vatan.

+After one season, she transferred to Trabzon.

 International career

 Şahin made her national team debut in the friendly match against Macedonia women's national football team held on January 22, 2006, entering the game on the 82nd minute.
 After playing one more match with the national U-19 team, she became a member of the senior team in 2009.
 As of April 7, 2018, she capped 16 times in the national team.